jundalisay/superbnetlify/content/en/research/chau-ju-kua/chun-fan-chi/part-41.md

 ## 41: Ambergris

-In the Arabian Sea, there are many dragons.
-When a dragon sleeps, his spittle floats on the water, collects and hardens.
+In the Western Arabian Sea, there are many whales [dragons].
+When a whale sleeps, his spittle floats on the water, collects and hardens.

 The fishermen gather it as a most valuable substance.
 Fresh ambergris is white.
 It turns red when slightly stale, and black when it is old.

 It is not fragrant nor bad-smelling.
 It is like pumice-stone but lighter.

+It is wrong to say:
-The statement that a special
+- that a special perfume is derived from ambergris, and
-derived from ambergris, and the other statement to the is as a most odour of ambergris can bring out eflFect that other scents, are both erroneous. all
+- that the odor of ambergris can bring out other scents

-Ambergris does not affect the properties of perfumes in any way, either by improving or by spoiling them;
+Ambergris does not affect the properties of perfumes in any way, either by improving or by spoiling them.

-When
-fumes together.
+It merely has the power to keep fumes together.

-and
-15 the
-is
-merely has the power of keeping the a quantity of genuine ambergris is mixed with incense, being burned, a straight column of clear blue smoke rises high up into air, and the smoke will not cut the column of smoke
+When a quantity of genuine ambergris is mixed and burned with incense, a straight column of clear blue smoke rises high up into the air.
+The smoke will not dissipate.
+Those present could cut the column of smoke with a pair of scissors.
+This is occasioned by the virtue left in the ambergris by which the wale exhales cloud-borne buildings.

-and those present is
-could
-occasioned by the
-by which the dragon exhales cloud-borne build-
-^ # ft ;^ ^
-(#
-dissipate,
-with a pair of scissors.
-This
-virtue left in the ambergris
-ings))
-it

 <!-- Note.